Developer Guide

 Silence during a dropout is the worst thing you can do.
 If your app stops responding and gives no hint why, the user will assume something's broken - and leave.

-5. Queue Actions While Offline and Sync Later
+Queue and Sync Later

 If your user does something meaningful while offline - submits a form, hits “like,” adds something to a cart - don't throw that action away.